gvwilson/rsdx/src/perf/index.md

 - FIXME
 ---

-- Modify main driver to run both grid options *with the same seed*.
+-   Modify program to run both grid options *with the same seed*
-- Collect timings in dataframe and analyze.
+-   Collect timings and analyze
-- List of lists is 2.4 times faster than NumPy for 101x101 grid.
+-   Find that list of lists is 2.4 times faster than NumPy for 101x101 grid (explain why)
+-   Take a closer look using profiling
+-   Introduce the idea that programs are experimental apparatus and can be studied and improved empirically